 There are two new items in my miscellaneous category on this hike.
 I have reviews for both the Black Diamond Alpine Cork Hiking Poles and the Fenix HM50R Rechargeable Headlamp at the links above.

 The hiking poles feel great while I'm hiking, and the headlamp is brighter than any other headlamp I have used.
-It's nice having a rechargeable headlamp with my GIANT battery pack, and not having to worry about batteries.
-It's easily charged quickly when needed.
+It's nice having a rechargeable headlamp with my GIANT battery pack and not having to worry about batteries.

 Post Gear Thoughts

-Taking new gear on my hikes is important if I really want to test it thoroughly.
-On some of the longer hikes I may switch out gear part way through the hike so all gear can be properly tested.
+Taking new gear on my hikes is essential if I want to test it thoroughly.
+On some of the longer walks, I may switch out gear partway through the hike so all equipment can be adequately tested.

 Once the gear is tested, I'll put it up for sale in the store.
-I take good care of my equipment so there should be some pretty good deals.
+I take good care of my equipment, so are good deals.

 You can download the gear list at the button below.

 When you purchase through links on this website, Average Hiker may receive a small commission at no additional cost to you.
 I appreciate the purchase – thank you.